aufam/etl/README.md

 ## How to use
 If it's already installed, you can use it right away.
-To make sure if it's correctly installed to include path, you can import to your project like so:
+To make sure if it's correctly installed to include path, you can import the library to your cmake project:
 ```cmake
 find_package(etl CONFIG REQUIRED)
 target_link_libraries(yourApp etl)